by-jp/www.byjp.me/content/notes/twitter/225155832/index.md

 - imported
 - from-twitter
 ---
 So totally just been sailing for a week.
-I'm still rocking... so cool\!
-42 knot winds and broke everything on the boat\!
+I'm still rocking... so cool!
+42 knot winds and broke everything on the boat!